ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 All medical visits in Denmark (doctors, dentist, hospital visit, etc) require your physical Yellow Card.
 You usually sign in either by handing over your Yellow card, or by swiping/scanning it in a little machine at the front deck.
 This lets them know you have arrived for your appointment, and verifies your identity.

 If you are prescribed medicine it is associated with your yellow card.
-Simply go to any pharmacy (take a ticket!) and they will ask for your yellow card so they can scan it and confirm you have a prescription waiting for you.
+Simply go to any pharmacy{% include margin.html content="Take a ticket!" %} and they will ask for your yellow card so they can scan it and confirm you have a prescription waiting for you.

 [:link: Email Consultation][EmailKonsultation.dk] is an easy way to get medical advice from your doctor, especially in non-emergency situations, simply by logging on and sending your doctor a message.
 The response time ranges from a few days to a week, in my experience.
 You cannot upload pictures, but you can link to them.